Parenting While Grieving

 • strategies for dealing with the challenges of parenting while grieving

-The workshops will include the practice of essential parenting skills, such as listening, expressing, problem-solving, and setting limits within the context of a grieving family.
+problem-solving, and setting limits within the context of a grieving family.

-Registration deadline is Wednesday, September 18, 2024.
+Registration deadline is Friday, September 19, 2025.

 The 8-week series is offered free of charge, but space is limited.
 Participants are expected to commit to attend all eight sessions, as each week's theme builds on the next week's theme.